Badgerati/Fogg/README.md

   * Virtual Networks
   * Subnets
   * Network Security Groups with firewall rules
-  * Availability Sets and Load Balancers
+  * Availability Sets/Zones and Load Balancers
   * Public IP addresses for your VMs/Load Balancers
   * VPN Gateways for site-to-site and point-to-site connections
 * Immediate feedback if your template is about to exceed the core limit in a location